malramsay64/Crystal_Melting/notebooks/03_thermodynamic_initialisation.md

 trans_KE
 ```

-With the relationship $T=KE$, our kinetic energy is 3 times the expected value, and 3 times what hoomd is calculating.
+With the relationship $T=KE$,
+our kinetic energy is 3 times the expected value,
+and 3 times what Hoomd is calculating.
 Which would mean it is using a mass of 1 for the molecules.